Preventing Heatstroke in Hot Weather

 And what about the lazy lounger versus the active acrobat in your home?
 The demeanor of your kitty plays a part as well.
 High-energy cats that can’t sit still might burn up more quickly, while the couch-potato types stay cooler by default.
 Balance is the name of the game!

-We can’t forget that chonky allure, but excess weight is a biggie in heat sensitivity.
-Cats carrying extra pounds have extra insulation, and this is not a good thing when it’s hot.
+We can’t forget that chonky appeal, but excess weight is a biggie in heat sensitivity.
+Cats carrying extra pounds have extra insulation, and that is not a good thing when it’s hot.
 It’s tougher for them to shed that body heat, so keeping your buddy at a healthy weight helps them stay cool.

 Certain health conditions can also impact a cat’s ability to cope with the heat.
 Heart disease, respiratory issues, and dehydration can all impair their heat tolerance.
 If your furry friend has ongoing health concerns, keeping them cool is even more crucial.